 The Customer Journey Map is what can help you address these questions.

-The Customer Journey Map (or CJM) is a description of the customer’s journey from where they don’t even know you to where they buy from you and beyond.
+The Customer Journey Map (or CJM) describes the customer’s journey from where they don’t even know you to where they buy from you and beyond.

 Note: CJM is all about the customer journey.
 A customer may buy your product for another person to use it.
 From this point onward, when we use the term “customer”, we imply a person looking for a product, choosing and buying it.
 The actual user may either be the same or another person.

-The Сustomer Journey Map sheds light on the unmet needs of your customer and issues they may have when dealing with your company.
+The Сustomer Journey Map sheds light on your customer’s unmet needs and issues they may have when dealing with your company.
 You can improve the customer experience dramatically with this knowledge on your hands.

 Journey mapping demonstrates the user interaction with your product.
 The map highlights minor interactions, emotions, and all other factors affecting the purchase decision which you may not see in your funnel.

-If a customer can easily proceed from one stage to another and feel good, it means you’re doing great.
+If a customer can quickly proceed from one stage to another and feel good, you’re doing great.
 Memorize these things and work on them.
-And remember this: all customer issues are yours — these are the things that you should address first of all.
+And remember this: all customer issues are yours — these are the things you should address first.

 If you’re on the same page with your audience, you know what you can do to make them buy.